 The Jackson Hole Mountain Resort opens in late November and runs through April.
 There is no better time to enjoy the fresh snow of Jackson Hole than during the early portion of their season.

 Vail and Winter Park are usually early birds, opening in the early portion of November, then closing in mid-April.
-The Aspen and Breckenridge season generally starts mid to Late November and close in late April.
+The Aspen and Breckenridge season generally starts mid to late November and closes in late April.
 Breckenridge kicks off opening day with a complimentary breakfast.
 Copper Mountain, Keystone, and Snowmass all open in mid-November.
-Every year Cooper Mountain kicks off its ski season in November with its annual Lift-Off, featuring pub crawls, raffles, live concert, and the annual U.S. Snowboarding Grand Prix.
+Every year Cooper Mountain kicks off its ski season in November with its annual Lift-Off, featuring pub crawls, raffles, live concerts, and the annual U.S. Snowboarding Grand Prix.